APISuite/apisuite-billing-extension-ui/README.md

 ### Translations

-Some of this extension's translation strings might contain replacement tags that follow a pattern of <some_number>...</some_number> (e.g., <0>...</0>).
+Some of this extension's translation strings may contain replacement tags that follow a pattern of <some_number>...</some_number> (e.g., <0>...</0>).

-These are used so we can, under certain circumstances, replace these tags with some others to e.g., turn some translated plain text into a link.
+These are used to replace these tags with some others to e.g., turn some translated plain text into a link.

-Example:

-- Translation A: 'You hereby agree to our <0>Terms and Conditions</0>';
-- Translation B: Either '', or "https://...';

-If B amounts to '', replace <0> and </0> with <> and </>; if B amounts to 'https://...', replace them by <a href='https://...'> and </a>.

-This might mean that, in order to turn some translated plain text into something else entirely, you might need to fill in an accompanying translation.
+Translations keys where this is available:

+- `extensions.billing.changeSubscriptionDialog.warning`:
+  - `extensions.billing.changeSubscriptionDialog.warning.text`: Placeholder text where a replacement tag can be inserted;
+  - `extensions.billing.changeSubscriptionDialog.warning.url`: URL to replace in `warning.text`